Micro-generation

 Enduring Connection Policy (ECP)

 The ECP process for grid connection applications is the current pathway for generators, storage, and other system services technology projects to connect to the electricity system.
-On 10th June 2020, the Commission of Regulation for Utilities (CRU) published its decision on ECP-2, which set policy for three annual batches of connection offers (ECP 2.1, ECP-2.2, and ECP-2.3).
-For further information, please refer to the ECP-2 Decision Paper (CRU/20/060) and ECP-2 Ruleset.
+On 25th September 2024, the Commission of Regulation for Utilities (CRU) published its decision on Electricity Connection Policy – Generation and System Services (ECP-GSS) which sets policy for onshore renewable and conventional generators, storage, and other system services technology projects connecting to the electricity system.
+The System Operators (SOs) are working with CRU on the actions outlined in this decision paper.
+For further information, please refer to the Electricity Connection Policy – Generation and System Services Decision Paper (CRU/2024101).

 ECP-2 Categories:

-• Category C (Community-led): Community-led renewable energy projects (MEC ≥ 0.5MW and ≤5MW).
+- Category C (Community-led): Community-led renewable energy projects (MEC ≥ 0.5MW and ≤5MW).
 Please note, a subsequent Clarification Note (CRU/21/069) to the ECP-2 Decision (CRU/20/060) was published by the CRU on 1st July 2021, to change the definition of Community-Led Renewable Energy Projects.
-In order to be processed under Category C in ECP-2.4 and subsequent ECP batches, Community-Led Projects must be now 100% community-owned.
+In order to be processed under Category C in ECP-2.5 and subsequent ECP batches, Community-Led Projects must be 100% community-owned.

 Generator Availability Capacity Map